 Wisconsin Lakes Partnership

 Wisconsin has an incredible team working for the continued well-being of our lakes.
 With 15,000+ lakes, no one entity can do the job alone.
-The Wisconsin Lakes Partnership brings science, education, and citizens together to empower people to work together to care for our lakes.
+The Wisconsin Lakes Partnership joins science, education, and citizens to empower people to work together to care for our lakes.
 Since its genesis in the early 1970s, the Wisconsin Lakes Partnership has been recognized as a national model of collaboration.

 Once Upon a Lake